-- (1) In the Company's Consolidated Balance Sheet, all balances associated with repurchase and reverse repurchase agreements and financial derivatives are presented on a gross basis. - The Company's Consolidated balance Sinest, an balances associated with repurchase and reverse repurchase and inflanctal derivatives are presented on a gross basis.
+In the Company's Consolidated Balance Sheet, all balances associated with repurchase and reverse repurchase agreements and financial derivatives are presented on a gross basis.
 For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
-Therefore, the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's repurchase agreements and cash collateral pledged on the Company's financial derivative assets and liabilities.
-Total financial instruments transferred or pledged as collateral on the Company's repurchase agreements as of December 31, 2021 were \$1.0 billion.
-As of December 31, 2021 total cash collateral on financial derivative assets excludes \$9.2 million of net excess cash collateral is pledged to or pledged to or pledged by a counterparty, it is often pledged or posted with respect to all postions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a particular asset or liability.
-As were the contractive and the company has reputative and accompany has - a result, in preparing the above table, the Company has made assumptions in allocating pledged or posted collateral among the various rows
+Therefore, the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's repurchase agreements and cash collateral pledged as collateral on the Company's repurchase agreements as of December 31, 2021 were \$1.0 billion.
+As of December 31, 2021 total cash collateral on financial derivative assets excludes \$9.2 million of net excess cash collateral.

+(3) When collateral is pledged to or pledged by a counterparty, it is often pledged or posted with respect to all positions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a particular asset or liability.
+As a result, in preparing the above table, the Company has made assumptions in allocating pledged or posted collateral among the various rows.